 Vanilla Rainbow Frosting

-Turn cakes out of pans and remove parchment paper.
+- Turn chilled cakes out of pans and remove parchment paper.
 Slice each cake horizontally into three layers.
-Ideally, you would use a cake leveler to cut the layers.
-It’s ok to use a serrated bread knife to cut the layers.
+Ideally, you would use a cake leveler to cut the layers but a long, serrated bread knife works as well.
 Don’t worry if the layers aren’t perfect, the cake will still be beautiful.

 If you're looking for a recipe where the cake itself is rainbow-colored, try these cupcakes: